Index-Preserving Lightweight Token Pruning for Efficient Document Understanding in Vision-Language Models

 \section{Abstract}

-Recent progress in vision-language models (VLMs) has led to impressive results in document understanding tasks, but their high computational demands remain a challenge.
-To mitigate the compute burdens, we propose a lightweight token pruning framework that filters out non-informative background regions from document images prior to VLM processing.
-A binary patch-level classifier removes non-text areas, and a max-pooling refinement step recovers fragmented text regions to enhance spatial coherence.
-Experiments on real-world document datasets demonstrate that our approach substantially lowers computational costs, while maintaining comparable accuracy.
+Recent progress in vision-language models (VLMs) has led to strong accuracy on document understanding tasks such as parsing and key information extraction, but processing high-resolution document images remains computationally expensive.
+We propose a lightweight pre-encoder token pruning framework that removes non-informative background patches using a binary text-region classifier with a max-pooling refinement step.
+The framework preserves token indices to maintain the spatial correspondence required for layout-sensitive recognition.
+Experiments on real-world document benchmarks show 40–60\% FLOPs reduction while maintaining comparable accuracy.